 ROOM & BOARD with a Costa Rican host family.
 Includes 2 meals a day on weekdays, 3 meals a day on weekends and holidays, and one load of laundry per week.
 Rooms are single occupancy - 1 student per family.

-EXCURSIONS: 2 overnight excursions and 2 day excursions are included with all semester and quarter programs.
+EXCURSIONS: 2 overnight excursions and 2 day excursions/cultural activities are included with all semester and quarter programs.
 2 day excursions are included with all summer programs.

 TUITIONat ICDS and the Universidad Latina de Costa Rica.